meggrooms/Credit_Risk_Analysis/README.md

 ----
 ### Summary
-Balanced accuracy spands from 0-1, with 1 being the perfect prediction.
+Balanced accuracy spans 0-1, with 1 being the perfect prediction model.
 Based on the models I ran, **the Easy Ensemble AdaBoost Classifier was most accurate** with a balanced accuracy of 0.93.
 The other models have a balanced accuracy of under 0.80, making them far less accurate as they are not as close to 1 as the EEABC.
+As such, I recommend using the EEABC as the primary prediction model.